 To improve the power of an engine, it needs to burn more fuel.
 More fuel means it needs more air as, without air, fuel can not burn.
 Right?
 So ultimately, improving the engine power needs an improved mechanism to deliver more air.

 How much output an engine can deliver is directly proportional to how much air it can take.
 For sure, we need to have some mechanism that can force more air to the engine.
 The turbocharger and supercharger do the same job.
 Both are designed to inject more air into the engine.

 A turbocharger uses the velocity and heat of exhaust gas to spin a turbine that drives a compressor which in turn injects more air.

-So ideally the gas that supposed to be waste is used by the turbocharger to improve the efficiency of an engine.
+So ideally, the gas that is supposed to be waste is used by the turbocharger to improve the efficiency of an engine.
 Since a turbocharger needs exhaust gas to work, so you may notice a bit of lag when you start an engine with a turbocharger.

 The reason for this lag is simple.
 For the engine to produce exhaust gas, it needs some time, and the turbocharger needs to wait for that time before it kicks in.
 That is called turbo lag.

 If you leave this drawback, turbochargers are an excellent concept to increase the output and efficiency of an engine by using exhaust gas which ultimately would have been wasted.

 A supercharger does the same job as a turbocharger, but instead of using exhaust gas, it uses engine power to force more air into the engine.